moonymango/enmovito/memory-bank/progress.md

    - Enhanced user interface with individual plot management

 5. **UI Enhancements** - *Completed*
+   - Moved theme and temperature unit selection widgets to the bottom of the control pane
+   - Reordered widgets to place temperature unit selection above theme selection
    - Added "Select All Visible" button for quick parameter selection
    - Added "Clear Selection" button to deselect all parameters at once
    - Implemented dark theme support for improved visual comfort